 He currently lives and works in San Francisco.

-The Hall of Mirrors, Solo Installation at Untitled Art Fair, Miami Beach, Florida.
+The Hall of Mirrors, Solo Installation at Untitled Art Fair, Miami Beach, FL

 Bernard Gwilliam & The Quantum Modernism, Jules Maeght Gallery, San Francisco, CA